unoqualsiasi60/academic-kickstart/content/en/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
+Welcome to the _"domus cogitationibus"_ (home of thoughts) of F.P.

-I only write to keep my mind active
+I only write to keep my mind active and to leave some tracks.

 If someone will find something interesting among my writings I will be pleased.